redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 </mjml>
 ```

-I used to this by hand in Ye Old days, (2015).
+I used to do this by hand in Ye Old days (2015).

 ### Why build a Zed extension?